 Windowing functions can be used to compute cumulative, moving, and centered aggregates.
 They return a value for each row in the table, which depends on other rows in the corresponding window.
-These functions include moving sum, moving average, moving min/max, cumulative sum, as well as statistical functions.
+With windowing aggregate functions, you can calculate moving and cumulative versions of SUM, AVERAGE, COUNT, MAX, MIN, and many more functions.
 They can be used only in the SELECT and ORDER BY clauses of the query.
-Two other functions are available: FIRST_VALUE, which returns the first value in the window; and LAST_VALUE, which returns the last value in the window.
+Windowing aggregate functions include the convenient FIRST_VALUE, which returns the first value in the window; and LAST_VALUE, which returns the last value in the window.
 These functions provide access to more than one row of a table without a self-join.
 The syntax of the windowing functions is: